 When money damages would be insufficient to compensate the non-breaching party, the court could order the breaching party to perform its obligation under the contract.
 Specific performance is sometimes ordered in real estate contracts since each piece of property is considered unique under the law.

-“In my opinion, they are the BEST business litigation attorneys in Illinois.
+“In my opinion, they are the best business lawyers in Chicago.
 I would not want to be opposing counsel against them.
 I have used them personally and I highly recommend them.” – Kenneth Piercey

 “Peter and Bill are exceptional lawyers.
 They are very hardworking, smart, and tenacious, always focusing on achieving the best possible result for their clients.
 We have co-counseled complex cases involving aviation mid-air collisions, business disputes, and matters involving insurance bad faith.
 In each instance, Peter and Bill exhibited superior lawyering that led to outstanding victories for our clients.
 You will not find better lawyers than King and Jones.” – Rd Fleck